• Skip to main content

 Prepping

-Once you're ready to go, beat the egg whites and salt together until the mixture forms soft peaks.
+Once you're ready to go, beat the egg whites and salt together until the mixture forms soft peaks (see image 2).

 TIP: Start beating on low speed and then increase to med-high speed.
+This should take 2-3 minutes.
 Don't over-beat.

 Add the sugar

-TIP: Use the whisk attachment if using a stand mixer but go easy!
-Take care not over-beat.
+TIP: Take care not over-beat.
 More beating doesn't equal a better or fluffier pavlova.
 Instead, focus on achieving that thick and glossy mixture with a smooth texture – and then stop beating!

-Flatten out the top of the pavlova using the spatula and then use the spatula to brush up the sides of the pavlova on a slight inwards lean (say 10-20 degrees).
+Carefully scrape the mixture out of the mixing bowl and onto the prepared tray into a small, round pile (see image 5).
+Use the spatula to shape the mixture into a circle about 18cm in diameter.
+Flatten out the top of the pavlova using the spatula (see image 6) and then use the spatula to brush up the sides of the pavlova on a slight inwards lean (say 20 degrees) (see image 7).
 This will create a slightly domed effect and slightly concave top – helping with the stability of your pavlova.
+Tap the top of the pavlova gently with the spatula to create a few peeks in the mixture (see image 8).

 Baking

-Place the pavlova in the oven and cook for 15 minutes before reducing the oven temperature to 100 degrees celsius /210 degrees fahrenheit (fan-forced) and cooking for another 45-60 minutes.
+Place the pavlova in the pre-heated oven (see image 8) and cook for 15 minutes before reducing the oven temperature to 100 degrees celsius /210 degrees fahrenheit (fan-forced) and cooking for another 60 minutes.
+Your pavlova will change from a white colour to a cream colour during this time.

 Once completely cool, remove from the oven.